progress/WhyABL/README.md

-Currently using mySQL database for C#, Python and Java.

-The sample database classicmodels can be found here: http://www.mysqltutorial.org/mysql-sample-database.aspx.
-We're using this one because it closely mirrors a Customer table in the OE sports2000 database.
-Only work that needs to be done is to add a Balance column and update it to have some kind of value.
+These are examples highlighting some differences between ABL and other languages such as C#, Python, and Java when they query a database.
+We're using a mySQL database that is a mirror of the sports2000 database (which will be uploaded in June).

+Cuurrently, the Structures folder still uses a sample mySQL database called 'classicmodels', which can be found here: http://www.mysqltutorial.org/mysql-sample-database.aspx.

+All of these files should be runnable with minimal effort.
+For any questions, email aestrada @ progress dot com.